SZA: Genre

-Critics have frequently described SZA as an R&B singer-songwriter, a narrative for which she has expressed disdain since the beginning of her career.
+Critics have frequently described SZA as an R&B and hip-hop singer-songwriter, a narrative for which she has expressed disdain since the beginning of her career.
 In 2014, when she uploaded the single "Teen Spirit" on SoundCloud, she tagged the song with the categories "Glitter Trap" and "Not R&B".
 SZA's earliest songs are built around dreamlike, psychedelic, and lo-fi instrumentals; she describes them as hood, with feminine inflections."

-SZA identifies with the label "alternative", a subgenre of R&B that borrows from other genres like rock music.
+SZA identifies with the label "alternative".
 Many of her songs from Ctrl have influences of alternative rock, whereas one track from SOS, "F2F", is explicitly pop rock.
 In her view, her being described as a contemporary R&B artist in the media is restrictive and racially prejudiced.
 She considers it a byproduct of the racist segregation of Black artists from White artists during the 20th century, which industry professionals did by relegating Black people to R&B categories.
 Saying that Black music has never been limited to the genre, SZA told Consequence: "We started rock 'n' roll.
 Why can't we just be expansive and not reductive?"

+Outside of R&B, critics have also written that several of her works combine the genre with hip-hop or pop music.
+She often uses the stylistic technique of rap-singing in her music.
+SOS producer Jay Versace stated that songs like "Smoking on My Ex Pack" were inspired by rap songs that he heard growing up, adding "I wanted to hear her either singing or rapping on.
+That was specifically for her."